Chemotherapy for cervical cancer

 Side effects

-Chemotherapy may cause side effects.
-Many of these can be well controlled with medicines and usually go away when treatment finishes.
+Many side effects can be controlled with medicines, and usually go away when treatment finishes.
 Your doctor or nurse will tell you more about what to expect.
-Always tell them about any side effects you have, as there are usually ways they can help.
+Always tell them about any side affects you have, as there are usually ways they can help.

 About our information